Our Editorial Team

 Human Resources and Compensation

-Patricia M. Trainor, J.D., SPHR is Senior Managing Editor of BLR’s human resources and employment law publications.
-Ms. Trainor has several years of experience representing employers and school districts in labor and employment matters.
-As an associate at Franczek Sullivan, P.C. in Chicago, she represented employers in state and federal court, before the EEOC, and before the Illinois Human Rights Commission.
-Before entering private practice, Ms. Trainor clerked for the Honorable Anthony Scariano at the Illinois Appellate Court.
-Ms. Trainor received her law degree magna cum laude from Loyola University Law School.
-She has a Masters Degree in Mass Communication from San Diego State University.
+Patricia M. Trainor, Vice President of BLR’s HR and Compensation Markets, has been with BLR since 2006, serving first as a legal editor and later as managing editor.
+Before joining BLR, Trainor represented employers and school districts in labor and employment matters in state and federal court, before the EEOC, and before the Illinois Human Rights Commission.
+Ms. Trainor received her law degree magna cum laude from Loyola University Law School in Chicago.
+She also has a Master’s Degree in Mass Communication from San Diego State University.
 Ms. Trainor is certified as a Senior Professional in Human Resources (SPHR) by the national Human Resources Certification Institute.
 She is a member of the American Bar Association, the Connecticut Bar Association, and the Illinois Bar Association, and she is admitted to practice in Connecticut and Illinois.

-Celeste Blackburn is a Managing Editor of a number of BLR publications.
+Celeste Blackburn is a Senior Editor with Business & Legal Resources.
+She manages a number of publications for BLR, including 50 Employment Laws in 50 States, HR Insight, and HR Hero Line.
 She has written about human resources for a variety of publications, and has written and edited a series of white papers covering employment trends and developments.
 Before coming to BLR, she was the business editor for The Daily Herald in Columbia, Tennessee.
 Celeste earned her bachelor’s degree from David Lipscomb University and a master’s from Middle Tennessee State University, where she also taught writing.

 Stephen D. Bruce, Ph.D.
 PHR is an award-winning writer and editor, who has been following and clarifying developments in the HR field for 20 years.
-Currently the editor/writer of the 225,000 subscriber HR Daily Advisor, the most-read HR publication in the US, he has published many books (Seven Secrets of Managers Who Avoid Employee Lawsuits, Face to Face: Every Manager's Guide to Better Interviewing, Best Practices for HR Managers), newsletters (HR Manager's Legal Reporter), and training materials (the best-selling Stop Sexual Harassment), plus videos, CDs, and more.
+Currently the editor/writer of the 250,000 subscriber HR Daily Advisor, the most-read HR publication in the US, he has written many books (Seven Secrets of Managers Who Avoid Employee Lawsuits, Face to Face: Every Manager's Guide to Better Interviewing, Best Practices for HR Managers), newsletters (HR Manager's Legal Reporter), plus training materials, videos, CDs, and more.

 Chris Ceplenski is Managing Editor, SEO Content.
 Mr. Ceplenski also manages BLR’s human resources, employment law, and compensation and benefits newsletter content.
 He has authored hundreds of articles that have appeared in BLR print and on HR.BLR.com.
 Prior to joining BLR in 1999, Mr. Ceplenski worked as an editor for a book producer and literary agency and as a college writing instructor.
 Mr. Ceplenski received his B.A. from Eastern Connecticut State University and an M.A. in English from Clarion University of Pennsylvania.